attheratefayez/dotfiles/README.md

 ## dotfiles
 Contains:
-- A .bashrc with some custom function
+- A .bashrc with some custom functions

 - Configurations for:
   - Alacritty